Ne0t0N/rabbitmq-examples/README.md

 ## Steps to run example

 1. Start `docker` on your machine
-2. Run `ExchangeExampleTest` class from your IDE of choice (otherwise, you can run `./mvnw clean test` console command from root project folder)
+2. Run tests from your IDE of choice (otherwise, you can run `./mvnw clean test` console command from root project folder)

 ## Updating Maven wrapper